fahadmahmood8/stock-locations-for-woocommerce/src/readme.txt

 8. Allow customers to select location in variable products
 9. Allow customers to select location in simple products
 10. Plugin settings
+11. Show location stock quantity with a postfix e.g. 20+

 == Changelog ==

 = 1.5.8 =
-- New: Hide location information from old orders.
+- New: (Name change and old orders for customers) - Hide location information from old orders, solution provided on support ticket thread.
 [Thanks to Petri Mustanoja / pemu.se][07/12/2021]
+- Fix: Can't manage my stock anymore.
+[Thanks to Jelle Tempelman][07/12/2021]
+- Fix: Stock at Locations set but Stock still shows 0.
+[Thanks to andrehlprr & leax] [07/12/2021]
+- New: Change Text for quantity value - new feature added. https://wordpress.org/support/topic/change-text-for-quantity-value/ [Thanks to Gina Pelli/mediih] [07/12/2021]
+- Fix: Make it possible to change location in cart #116.
+[Thanks to screenpartner & Michael Wilhelmsen][08/12/2021]

 = 1.5.7 =
 - New: Bootstrap and FontAwesome added.
 Assets are rearranged and simplified.